PatriciaGea/powerfy/README.md

 GET /products/{id}                     # product details
 ```

-> **Note:** DummyJSON is a test/prototyping API.
-Write operations (create, update, delete) are simulated and not actually persisted server-side — irrelevant here since Powerfy only ever reads product data from it.

-### Users — Firebase
+### Users - Firebase
 - **Authentication:** email/password, Google Sign-In, and anonymous guest mode via Firebase Auth.
 - **Firestore collection:** `users/{uid}` (name, email).

-### Payments — Stripe (test mode), via [powerfy-backend](https://github.com/PatriciaGea/powerfy-backend)
+### Payments - Stripe (test mode), via [powerfy-backend](https://github.com/PatriciaGea/powerfy-backend)
 Checkout calls a Firebase Cloud Function to create a `PaymentIntent`, then opens Stripe's `PaymentSheet` with the returned client secret.
 Test card numbers (e.g. `4242 4242 4242 4242`, any future expiry, any CVC) simulate successful and failed payments without moving real money.

 ### A note on currency
-Product prices come straight from the DummyJSON API, which returns them in **USD**.
-Powerfy displays prices in USD as-is, and calculates VAT and delivery fees on top of that in the same currency — there's no hidden conversion happening.
-This was a deliberate scope choice for an API-driven MVP with test data, not a limitation of the app: because currency formatting is centralized in one place and the payment amount is always passed to Stripe as an explicit `amount` + `currency` pair, both the **displayed currency** and the **currency the payment is actually processed in** could be swapped to any ISO currency (SEK, EUR, GBP, ...) by changing that one value — the same is true of the **payment recipient**, since that's controlled by whichever Stripe account's keys are configured on the backend, not hardcoded in the app.
+The API provides prices in USD, which was intentionally kept for this MVP.
+However, the currency is centralized and can be changed to any currency, for both display and Stripe payments.

 ## Configuration

 Running this project requires a Firebase project (Authentication + Firestore enabled, Blaze plan for the Cloud Functions backend), a Stripe account with test-mode keys, and the companion [powerfy-backend](https://github.com/PatriciaGea/powerfy-backend) deployed to that same Firebase project.

 - `app/google-services.json` — Firebase config for the Android app (package `se.tattooink.powerfy`)
-- `local.properties` → `STRIPE_PUBLISHABLE_KEY` — Stripe test-mode publishable key, kept out of version control
+- `local.properties` → `STRIPE_PUBLISHABLE_KEY` - Stripe test-mode publishable key, kept out of version control
 - `powerfy-backend`'s `createPaymentIntent` Cloud Function must be live for the payment flow to work

 DummyJSON requires no key or config, it's a public, unauthenticated API used only for product data.